amtoaer

 cd vsc-markdown-image-dogedoge

-# Install dependencies (two optional methods):
+# Install dependencies (two methods are optional):

 # 1. Install dependencies using yarn